William Forgan Smith: Early career in Queensland

-Premiership of Queensland
+Premiership

 Forgan Smith campaigned furiously in the lead-up to the 1932 election, travelling broadly around the state.
-He was rewarded when he came into government, as Premier of Queenslnd with a seven-seat majority.
+He was rewarded when he came into government, as Premier of Queensland with a seven-seat majority.

 Not content with the premiership, he also served as treasurer.
 Caucus elected a cabinet of generally moderate members – the radicalism of the Ryan Government had largely gone from the Queensland ALP by this time.

 Forgan Smith's immediate challenge was dealing with the problem of how to respond to the Great Depression: in particular, the need to reduce unemployment.
 Notwithstanding his earlier rebukes of Moore's administration, he followed (as Moore had done) the principles of the Premiers' Plan, while simultaneously insisting that the federal government meet its contractual obligations.
 Determined to bring jobless figures in Queensland down, he moved to implement something akin to the New Deal of President Franklin D. Roosevelt, although his term of office predated Roosevelt's presidency by some nine months.
 Like Roosevelt, he owed much to the economic theory of John Maynard Keynes.

 Forgan Smith was willing to raise taxes, especially on the wealthy and on corporations, in order to fund unemployment relief programs.
 He was successful in raising revenue from £5.6 million in 1932–33 to £8.6 million in 1938–39; in the process he turned Queensland into Australia's highest taxing state.
 The Commonwealth Bank also paid Queensland £920,000 as part of a program to aid the states.
 This money was put towards coupons and relief work.